 The public API now includes methods for:

-- Getting and setting general DSS settings
+Getting and setting general DSS settings

-- Managing installed plugins
+Managing installed plugins

-- Monitoring and aborting “futures” (long-running tasks)
+Monitoring and aborting “futures” (long-running tasks)

-For more information, see The DSS public API
+For more information, see Public REST API

 Plugins can provide Python modules that can be imported into Python code with a dedicated API.